 - Adjacent to Building 4 in the Village Apartments

 Guests in Residential Facilities

-- All guest visits must be approved by all roommates/suitemates and the office of Residential Life.
+- All guest visits must be approved by all roommates/suitemates.

-- Approved guests are permitted to stay no longer than 3 days in Residential Facilities.
+- Approved guests are permitted to stay no longer than three (3) days in Residential Facilities.

-- Guests must be escorted at all times while in the residential facilities.
+- Guests must be escorted by a current JU student at all times while in the residential facilities.